mvousden/buildbot-lets-explore/README.md

    line.
  - Obtain build operation information from the command line.
  - Post a notification on Slack (or similar).
- - Skip builds that contain "[ci-skip]" in the commit message.

 Things we can do: